iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 Like infographic pages, or expandable table rows, the height of each item is not fixed or can change dynamically.
 So what is the idea to implement virtual scrolling for a list with variable height?

-Here's an [article](https://lkangd.com/post/virtual-infinite-scroll/) that goes into great detail, but it's too complicated for me to read. :)
+Here's an [article](https://lkangd.com/post/virtual-infinite-scroll/) that goes into great detail, but it's too complicated for me to read. `// TODO:)`

 [And another one](https://juejin.cn/post/6844903959828627464)

-## summary
+## Summary

 This afternoon I tried to write a virtual scrolling list.
 I took this opportunity to try out vue3 composition api and felt that this coding idea is really good.
 It's easy to reuse the code, and can make the code much more maintainable.

-As well, the vite build tool is really fast to start.
+As well, the `vite` build tool is really fast to start.

 -END-